Requesting Sites

 Step 3.
 Click Create Site.

-After you request the site it will be created immediately, though you may need to refresh the Modules or Organisation Page for the site to appear
+After you request the site it will be created immediately.
+You will need to refresh the Modules or Organisation Page for the site to appear

 Linking Module Sites